 Your Cat's Age

 Premiums increase as your Siamese ages.
-Insuring a kitten or young adult is typically the most affordable.
-Given their long lifespan (15 - 20 years), starting early locks in cover before hereditary conditions may develop.
+Enrolling a kitten or young adult is typically the most affordable option.
+Given their long lifespan (15 - 20 years), starting cover early locks in protection before hereditary conditions may emerge.

 ⚕️